 |Electric Circuits and Electronics|

-2.000 GPA in all ASTRON, PHYSICS and major courses
+- 2.000 GPA in all ASTRON, all PHYSICS, and all major courses

-15 credits in the ASTRON and PHYSICS, taken on campus
+- 15 credits in ASTRON and PHYSICS, taken on campus

 Honors in the Major

-Students may declare Honors in the Astronomy–Physics Major in consultation with the Astronomy–Physics undergraduate advisor(s).
+Students may declare Honors in the Major in consultation with the Astronomy–Physics undergraduate advisor(s).